ProjectORKA/The-Engine/README.md

 # Project-ORKA
 The official engine source code for Project ORKA

 For now Windows only, so easiest way to set it up is by using Visual Studio 2019.
-With Visual Studio, the libreries should already be connected as they use relative paths.
-The Data folder will automatically be copied to the output folder.
+With Visual Studio, the libraries should already be connected as they use relative paths.
+The Data folder should automatically be copied to the output folder when you build.
+The dlls for assimp however need to be included for the final .exe.

 ## Features
 * clean and easy to read